 WHY RECYCLE?
 Recycling costs less than landfill dumping.
 By recycling, we divert material from entering our landfills.
 It also provides a rebate on the amount of recycled material, lowering overall costs for the City, residents, and businesses.
 Not to mention all the feel-goods you get by helping preserve our environment.

-The SOCRRA drop-off center is open and free to the public.
-Hours of operation are Monday-Friday 9am to 5pm, and Saturday 7am and 1pm.
-The drop-off center accepts all mixed recycling items, cardboard (please flatten the boxes!), metal scraps, styrofoam (no packing peanuts), plastic bags, plastic wrap, hard cover books, VHS tapes, cassettes, CDs, bottle caps, clothes, and shoes.
+The SOCRRA drop-off center is open and free to the public by appointment only.
+The drop-off center accepts all mixed recycling items, cardboard (please flatten the boxes!), metal scraps, styrofoam (no packing peanuts), plastic bags, plastic wrap, hard cover books, bottle caps, clothes, and shoes.
 They also accept household hazardous waste and electronics.

 Also available to residents is a self-service paper shredder.
-Hours of operation for paper shredding are Monday-Friday 9am-5pm and Saturday 7am-1pm
+Hours of operation for paper shredding are Monday through Friday, 9:00 a.m. to 5:00 p.m. and Saturday, 7:00 a.m. to 1:00 p.m.

 Through the yard waste program, SOCRRA provides free compost for all Ferndale residents.
 Look for the compost piles throughout the City at these locations: